Longer Form Biography

 In 2019, I created this list of human needs that I use to help myself and others with communication after spending 3 years hyper-focused on feelings and needs (through my psychology interest) and self-care sheets to improve my daily routines.

-I live in Tacoma, WA with my partner, five children, two cats, and leopard gecko.
+I live in a geodesic dome in Tacoma, WA with Nathan Finch, Bria Bailey, six kids (2 bio), two cats, and a leopard gecko.

 I’m a stay-at-home mom.